PrincetonUniversity/GPEC/docs/getting_started.rst

 2. Edit the equil.in file

-  - Specify the specific plasma shot of interest by setting the initial equilibrium file (ex: efit output g-file).
+  - Specify the specific plasma shot of interest by setting the initial equilibrium file (ex: EFIT output g-file).

   - Set the range of normalized flux to be included in the calculation.